intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/tensorflow-support.md

 ```
 ---

-## **Saving a BigDL Graph model to tensorflow model file**
+## **Saving a BigDL functional model to Tensorflow model file**

-You can also save a graph model to protobuf files so that it can be used in tensorflow inference.
+You can also save a [functional model](./Model/Functional.md) to protobuf files so that it can be used in Tensorflow inference.

 When saving the model, placeholders will be added to the tf model as input nodes.
 So
 you need to pass in the names and shapes of the placeholders.
-BigDL model doesn't have
+BigDL model does not have
 such information.
 The order of the placeholder information should be same as the inputs
 of the graph model.